fentas/nixos/README.md

 &nbsp;

 My personal NixOS and Home Manager configurations, managed declaratively using [Nix Flakes](https://nixos.wiki/wiki/Flakes).
-This repository contains the system setup for my hosts and the user environment configuration for my user account.
+This repository contains the system setup for my hosts and the user environments.

 &nbsp;